 In 2000, at age 74, Buchwald suffered a stroke.
 He was hospitalized for more than two months.
 On February 16, 2006, the Associated Press reported that Buchwald had had a leg amputated below the knee and was staying at Washington Home and Hospice.[14]
 The amputation was reportedly necessary because of poor circulation in the leg, resulting from diabetes.

 Buchwald invited radio talk show presenter Diane Rehm to interview him.
-During the show, which aired on February 24, 2006, he revealed his decision to discontinue hemodialysis, which had previously been initiated to treat renal failure, another result of his having diabetes mellitus.
+During the show, which aired on February 24, 2006, he revealed his decision to discontinue hemodialysis, which had previously been initiated to treat kidney failure, another result of his having diabetes mellitus.
 He described his decision as his "last hurrah", stating that, "If you have to go, the way you go is a big deal."
 He reported that he was "very happy with his choices" and was eating at McDonald's on a regular basis.[15]

 Buchwald was later interviewed by Miles O'Brien of CNN, in a segment aired on March 31, 2006.
 Buchwald discussed his living will, which documented his wishes not to be revived if he fell into a coma.
 As of the date of that interview, Buchwald was still writing a periodic column.
 In the interview, he described a dream in which he was waiting to take his "final plane ride".